ericallenpaul/TeamRoster-Json_Solution/README.md

 The solution to our TeamRoster w/ Json Data code challenge will probably not be what you expect.
 Adding validation to the age and preventing it from being zero is as simple as a `while()` loop and an if statement.
 Finishing the team menu can be as simple as copying and pasting some of the existing code and swapping the `player` class for the `team` class.
+> You can see that solution in the [SimpleSolution](https://github.com/ericallenpaul/TeamRoster-Json/tree/SimpleSolution) branch of the challenge

-Instead of focusing on those specific solutions we'll take a larger view of the project and solve those problems by refactoring some of the fundamental architecture of the code.
+Instead of focusing on those specific problems we'll take a larger view of the project and solve those problems by *refactoring* some of the fundamental architecture of the code.
+Refactoring is the process of changing the structure of your code without changing the functionality of the program.

+When I refactor I'm looking at things primarily with an eye for future code changes.
+So most of the items I'll be changing are so that any changes to my program in the future will be easier.
+Questions that I ask myself when I refactor:

+- Do I have any duplicated code?
+- Are my method names and variable names consistent?
+- Is there any code that is difficult to understand that can be simplified?
+- Do I have any long methods that could be spilt into multiple methods?
+- How hard would it be to add another class and extend the programs functionality?
+- Are there patterns in my code that allow me to use generics to simplify my code?
+- Do I have any classes that could benefit from inhertience, encapsulation or polymorphism?

 We'll begin by pointing out the problems

 > We'll be completely skipping Unit testing and the items related to Unit testing just to keep things simple.

-### Problem 1 - Repetitive and inflexible messages
+### Problem 1 - Repetitive and inflexible message system
 There are several places in our code where we use code like:

 ```